cloudfoundry-community/webconfig-example-app/README.md

     cf create-service p-config-server standard my_configserver  -c .\config-server.json
     ```
 ### 2. Push the sample app to CF
-* Publish web project to bin/release/publish (we push this folder contents to CF)
+* Publish the web project to `bin/Release/Publish` (we will push this folder's contents to CF).
+Make sure to select the `Release` configuration when publishing the app.

-* Push app to CF. The below command will target the `Development` configuration file in the example config server repository.
+* Push the app to CF. The below command will target the `Development` configuration file in the example config server repository.
 If you want to target another environment (e.g. `Production`), swap this value out for the `env` argument.
    ```script
    cf push --var env=Development
    ```

-* Observe the logs. web-configtranform buildpack emits logs when it replaces settings.
+* Observe the logs.
+The web-configtranform buildpack emits logs when it replaces settings.
    ```text
    Downloading hwc_buildpack...
    Downloaded hwc_buildpack